DJSherwood/DJSherwood.github.io/_posts/2025-06-02-DIDA-Chapter-11.markdown

 ## Processing Streams

+Three options for processing:
+1. Write data from event to a database
+2. Push the event to a user
+3. Push the event to another stream

+This chapter will focus on #3.
+An operator that does takes input as read-only and makes output which is append-only.

 ### Uses of Streams Processing

+Fraud detection, trading systems, manufacturing systems monitoring status, military and intelligence systems.

 #### Complex Event Processing

+*Complex Event Processing* allows you to specify rules to search for certain patterns of events in a stream.
+Queries are stored long term, and new events are evaluated against the query.

 #### Stream Analytics

+Measuring rate, rolling average over some time period, comparing previous periods to current periods

 #### Maintaining Materialized Views

+Creating a view of the log of events. *huh*

 #### Search on Streams

+Text search on streams...again the query is stored and the data is run past the query.

 #### Message passing and RPC

+RPC systems and message passing are not the same.
+Although, there is some crossover.

 ### Reasoning about Time

+Useful to include timestamps.

 #### Event Time Versus Processing Time

+Don't confuse event time and processing time!
+Sometimes the process takes longer than the event.

 #### Knowing When You Are Ready

+Have you received all events of a certain window?

 #### Whose Clock Are You Using, Anyway?

+To adjust for incorrect device clocks, log:
+1. Time at which the event occurred (device clock)
+2. Time at which event was sent to the server (device clock)
+3. Time at which the event was received by the server (server clock)

 #### Types of Windows

+1. Tumbling Window
+2. Hopping Window
+3. Sliding Window
+4. Session Window

 ### Stream Joins

 #### Stream-Stream Join (Window Join)